 The Covered Devices Recycling Act (CDRA) of 2010 was passed to initiate a disposal ban on covered devices, wherein no person may dispose of a covered device or any of its components with their municipal waste.
 Effective January 24, 2013, covered devices (televisions, computers, computer monitors, and computer peripherals) have been banned from landfill disposal.

-West Chester Borough residents may bring their electronics to the Public Works Department, 205 Lacey St., for proper disposal and recycling.
-There is a fee of $15 per item and $25 for all televisions larger than 32".
+West Chester Borough residents may bring their e-waste to the Public Works Department, 205 Lacey Street, for a fee of $5 to be properly recycled.
+NO businesses please.